 An ultrasonic sensor creates a sound pulse that is reflected by obstacles and then returns to the sensor.
-By measuring the time between creating and receiving the sound pulse, the USBoard is able to calculate the distance between the sensor and the closest obstacle.
+By measuring the time between emitting and receiving the ultrasonic pulse, the USBoard-USS5 is able to calculate the distance between the sensor and the closest obstacle.

-A CAN and an RS-232 communication interface can be used to acquire distances measured by the sensors as well as the data from the analogue inputs.
+A CAN and a USB communication interface can be used to acquire distance data measured by the sensors as well as the data from the analogue inputs.
+On request the USB port can be replaced by a RS-232 interface.

 For each sensor a warning and an alarm distance can be defined by software.
-This allows to easily use the board for collision protection.
+This allows using the board for collision protection.
 As soon as the distance measured by a sensor falls below the according warning distance, an LED on the board lights up and a relay is switched.
 A second LED and another relay indicate that an obstacle was detected within the alarm distance of one or more sensors.
-Warning and alarm distances are defined in the parameter set.
+Warning and alarm distances are defined in the parameter set via the GUI.

-The USBoard is no safety system and can only provide supporting, non-safe information.
-Never use the USBoard for safeguarding of dangerous areas or movements.
+The USBoard-USS5 is no safety system and can only provide supporting, non-safe information.
+Never use the USBoard-USS5 for safeguarding of dangerous areas or movements.